-‘Snowball’ by Shel Silverstein is a short, eight line poem that is contained within one block of text.
+‘Snowball‘ is eight lines long and is contained within one block of text.
 The lines follow a rhyme scheme of ABCBDEFE.
-There is enough repetition of rhyme in these lines to give it the sing song quality that is so closely associated with children’s poetry.
+There is enough repetition of rhyme in these lines to give it the sing-song quality that is so closely associated with children’s poetry.
 But, not so much that it distracts from the content and the humorous twist at the end.

 In regards to the meter, there is no pattern throughout the eight lines.
 That being said, the lines are all rather similar in length and syllable number.
 For example, lines one, five, six, and seven all contain seven syllables while the remainder are either six or eight syllables long.